-Soldier/Defender: They will stand after the wall.
-If the player buy some materials, they will move with the player.
+Soldier/Defender: They will stand after behind/on front? the wall.
+If the player buys some materials, they will move with the player.

 Worker: They will move to any places that need them.

 Civilian: They try to move the places that exist tools.